prisma/prisma-examples/typescript/graphql/README.md

 #### 2.1.
 Add the `Profile` type to your GraphQL schema

-First, create a new `profile.ts` file add a new GraphQL type via Pothos' `builder.prismaObject` function:
+First, create a new `profile.ts` file add a new GraphQL type via Pothos' `prismaObject` function:

 ```diff
 // ./src/schema/profile.ts